 The SWG program has provided between $2 to almost $3 million per year to California in the past several years.
 A portion of that amount is allotted for this publicly solicited grant program.
 The amount available is determined each year and announced in the Public Solicitation Notice.

 To accomplish the SWAP's objectives, while maximizing available public funds, the Department awards grants and contracts to nonprofit organizations, local government agencies, colleges and universities, and state departments.
 The above organizations must have the specific capacity to deliver the objectives as demonstrated by past performance or expertise through a statement of qualifications and experience.
 Proposed projects involving the handling of animals or potential take of listed species will require the appropriate individuals or entities to demonstrate take authorization (possession of appropriate state and federal take permits).
 Compliance with any and all relevant state and federal laws is required.

-When funding is available, the Department will post a Proposal Solicitation Notice (PSN) which describes the process and deadlines, and includes links to the templates required to submit a grant proposal.
+When funding is available, the Department will post PSNs, which describe the desired scope of work, the application process, deadlines, and the templates required to submit a grant proposal.
 Applicants are encouraged to develop proposals in consultation with Department staff identified in each PSN.
 In order to be considered for a grant award, proposal applications must be received by the due date stated in the PSN.
-Department Technical and Management advisory committees (TAC and MAC) review and rank the proposals before making recommendations to Department Leadership, which makes a final ranking decision.
-For successful proposals, the Department then prepares the final grant proposal package per federal guidelines in consultation with the applicant and submits to USFWS for final approval.
-Once approved by USFWS, the Department prepares and issues the payable grant to successful applicants.
+CDFW Technical Committees review and rank the proposals before making recommendations to a CDFW selection panel.
+Once selected projects are approved by USFWS, CDFW prepares and issues the payable grant to successful applicants.
 Grants are awarded for up to a 3-year period.